Inflection point instability in Hartmann channel flow with variable electric conductivity: Conclusions

 The predictions of the linear stability analysis are supported by DNS.
-The latter revealed four stages of flow evolution: decay of initial random perturbations, well-pronounced IPI instability with a growth rate close to that predicted by linear theory, nonlinear interactions and secondary shear-layer instability, and formation of a turbulent flow.
+The latter reveals four stages of flow evolution: the decay of initial random perturbations, well-pronounced IPI instability with a growth rate close to that predicted by the linear theory, nonlinear interactions and secondary shear-layer instability, and the formation of a turbulent flow.

 This paper is just the first exploration of the newly discovered physical effect.
 More work is warranted.
-The most interesting questions appear to be: \textit{(1)} the role of the nonlinear bypass transition initiated in boundary layers and its possible interaction with IPI; \textit{(2)} the nonlinear dynamics of the flow with conductivity and viscosity determined by a scalar field (temperature or admixture concentration) transported by the flow; and (3) realization and implications of the new instability mechanism in practical applications.
+The most interesting questions appear to be: \textit{(1)} the role of the nonlinear bypass transition initiated in boundary layers and its possible interaction with IPI; \textit{(2)} the true nonlinear dynamics of the flow, with conductivity and viscosity evolving as functions of a scalar field (temperature or admixture concentration) transported by the flow; and (3) the realization and implications of the new instability mechanism in practical applications.